 Toxic parent

-Emma and Justin connect deeper than expected over their “mommy” issues.
-They just may be the perfect pair.
-But, the chaos left by Emma’s mom seems be too complicated to make the plan work.
+Emma and Justin connect deeper than expected over their “mommy” issues, but, the chaos left by Emma’s mom seems to be too complicated to make the plan work.

-My Review: This summer romance novel features my favorite couple in Abby Jimenez’s books.
-They are quirky, loveable, have great chemistry, and support each other through difficult life issues.
+My Review: This summer romance novel features a couple that’s quirky, loveable, has great chemistry, and support each other through difficult life issues.
 There is also one spicy scene for steamy romance lovers!

-It’s great for those who like a little bit of realistic drama in their escape reads.
+It’s great for those who like realistic drama in their escape reads.
 It’s one quick and very enjoyable summer-themed read.

 Related Post: Just For the Summer Review